andreihh/chronolens/README.md

 To build the project, run `./gradlew build`.

-To build the `metanalysis` executable artifact in the `build/` directory, run the following command: `./gradlew release`.
+To build the distribution `zip` in the `metanalysis-cli/build/distributions` directory, run `./gradlew distZip`.

 ## Documentation